-Ind ependen t exami ner's re port on the account S V2 Report to the trustees/members of Scottish Burned Children's Club Registered charity number SC032376 On the accounts of the P Period start date Period end date charity for the period Day Month Year Day Month Year 01 December 2016 to 30 November 2017 Set out on pages Appendix 2: Section A - Statement of Receipt & Payments Section B - Statement of Balances Section C - Notes to Accounts Additional Analysis Accountants Report [16 pages in total] [ Respective responsibilities of trustees and examiner Basis of independent examiner's statement The charity's trustees are responsible for the preparation of the accounts in accordance with the terms of the Charities and Trustee Investment (Scotland) 2005 Act and the Charities Accounts (Scotland) Regulations 2006.
-The charity trustees consider that the audit requirement of Regulation 10(1) (d) of the Accounts Regulations does not apply.
-It is my responsibility to examine the accounts as required under section 44(1) (c) of the Act and to state whether particular matters have come to my attention.
-My examination is carried out in accordance with Regulation 11 of the Charities Accounts (Scotland) Regulations 2006.
+Independent examiner's report on the accounts v2 Report to the trustees/members of Scottish Burned Children's Club Registered charity number SC032376 On the accounts of the Period start date Period e end date charity for the period Day Month Year Day Month Year 01 December 2017 to 30 November 2018 Set out on pages Appendix 2: Section A - Statement of Receipt & Payments Section B - Statement of Balances Section C - Notes to Accounts Additional Analysis Accountants Report [17 pages in total] Respective The charity's trustees are responsible for the preparation of the accounts in responsibilities of accordance with the terms of the Charities and Trustee Investment (Scotland) trustees and examiner Act 2005 ["the 2005 Act "] and the Charities Accounts (Scotland) Regulations 2006 [as amended] ["the 2006 Regulations"].
+The charity trustees consider that the audit requirement of Regulation 10(1) (d) of the 2006 Regulations does not apply.
+It is my responsibility to examine the accounts as required under section 44(1) (c) of the 2005 Act and to state whether particular matters have come to my attention.
+Basis of independent My examination is carried out in accordance with Regulation 11 of the 2006 examiner's statement Regulation.
 An examination includes a review of the accounting records kept by the charity and a comparison of the accounts presented with those records.
 It also includes consideration of any unusual items or disclosures in the accounts and seeks explanations from the trustees concerning any such matters.
 The procedures undertaken do not provide all the evidence that would be required in an audit and, consequently, I do not express an audit opinion on the accounts.
-Independent examiner's statement In the cou ırse of my e xaminatior i, no matte r has come to my attentior Signed: SMA into $\sim$ Da te: 15 A ugust 2018 Name: S Mastert on I I Relevant professional qualification(s) or body (if any): ottish Law A Address: Legal Cas shroom Serv vices Scotl and, Monif ieth
+Independent , , , ' examiner's statement In the course of my examination, no matter has come to my attention Signed: Suc dessi ^ Dat te: 04/8 3/2019 Name: S Masterton Relevant professional qualification(s) or body (if any): SLA - Scottish Law Accountant Address: Legal Cashroom Services Scotland, Monifieth